Starting a business from scratch can be an overwhelming experience. Reduce the stress from a business launch with help from a business coach.

 A business coach asks you to take action

 A business coach’s advice is practical and will encourage you to take action.
-If you’d rather simply listen to make a checkmark on your to-do list and then put the advice on the shelf, then professional coaching is not right for you.
+If you’d rather just listen and make a to-do list then put that advice on a shelf somewhere, then professional coaching is not right for you.

 Many small businesses are based on a sole ownership model which means that the enterprises start to become reflections of their owners.
 That’s okay, but it means that entrepreneurs are often defensive of their own decisions.